kengz/openai_lab/source/includes/_INSTALLATION.md

 ./bin/setup
 ```

 `bin/setup` installs all the dependencies the same way as our servers and [CircleCI builds](https://circleci.com/gh/kengz/openai_lab); inspect or change it as needed.
+Also make sure your dependencies are the most updated - check the [major required versions here](#dependencies)

 <aside class="notice">
 If you use OpenAI Lab for serious experimentations, forking this repo then clone your fork, so you can commit code and even contribute to the Lab.